marsescobin/portco-tracker/README.md

 - **Content storage + embeddings** — this is the one I most wanted to build but didn't have time for.
 Currently the full article content is fetched, used for summarization, and discarded.
 The next step would be to persist it, chunk it, and embed it into a vector store (e.g. Supabase pgvector) to enable RAG
 - **Smart search** — once embeddings are in place, natural language search across all past digests and articles becomes straightforward ("which companies raised money this quarter", "what's happening in fintech this week")
 - **Digest delivery** — push the daily digest to Slack or email on a schedule
-- **KV cache for portfolio** — avoid hitting Supabase on every news run by caching the company list in Cloudflare KV